fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### How Shaitan Plans his Tricks

-Notice how Shaitan did not simply suggest to the people to worship idols.
+Consider how Shaitan did not simply suggest to the people to worship idols.
 He gradually and patiently poisoned their minds.
 A couple of generations later, Shirk seemed normal and even ‘sensible’ to them.

 Shaitan has been using this trick for ages and continues to do so today.
 One has to only see the fitnah among people nowadays and compare it with a few decades ago.
-Consider homosexuality for example.
-It is prohibited by the major religions of the world.
-Until the 20th century, it was considered immoral and a punishable offence in the US.

-Now it has become so rampant that those who disapprove of it, let alone denounce it, are labeled as “intolerant and narrow-minded.”
-It is being promoted and celebrated widely to make it popular.
-Even the cartoons that children watch increasingly include homosexual references.

 </details>